btkrausen/vault-codespaces/labs/lab_response_wrapping.md

-# Response Wrapping Demo: Secret Retrieval
+# Response Wrapping Lab: Secret Retrieval

 ## Overview
 Learn how to create and use response wrapping tokens to securely share Vault secrets.